Get a free consultation

 • Make eye contact with your audience, demonstrating your genuine interest in connecting with them.

-• Use natural gestures to illustrate your points, adding visual cues to enhance your message.
+• Use gestures to illustrate your points, adding visual cues to enhance your message.

 • Avoid fidgeting or using distracting mannerisms that undermine your gravitas.